CONTENT

 request-secure-healthcare-payments-through-text-message

-8. Promote seasonal care reminders and check-up offers.
+8. Promote seasonal healthcare reminders and wellness check-up offers.

 Patients won’t know the pain points of missing appointments, unless you tell them.
 Texts can be a way to get that information in front of them and make sure they read it, including: